How to File a Nebraska LLC Certificate of Organization

 - Effective Date

-First, you will need to list your LLC’s legal name and address.
+First, you will need to list your LLC’s legal name.

 When you choose a name for your business, you have to make sure the name: